ra312/model-server/README.md

 ---

-A model server  for almost realtime inference
+A service to rate venues

 ## Installation